hoangsonww/Learning-Management-System-Fullstack/README.md

    - Click on the "Install" button in the address bar to install the PWA.
    - Check the installed PWA in your system applications.
    - Open the installed PWA and test its functionality.

-## Live Frontend Demo

-You can access the live frontend demo of the Learning Management System at [https://learning-management-system-fullstack.vercel.app/](https://learning-management-system-fullstack.vercel.app/).

-Note that the backend server is not hosted, so the data will not be fetched from the server.
-However, you can still interact with the frontend and view the basic user interfaces (just that features like charts, notifications, and user data will not be available).

 ## API Documentation